 It has been said, "The best safety feature is an informed, careful operator."
 We ask you to be that kind of an operator.
-It is the operator's responsibility to read and understand ALL Safety and Operating instructions in the manual and to follow these.
-Accidents can be avoided.
+It is the operator's responsibility to read and understand ALL Safety and Operating instructions

 Working with unfamiliar equipment can lead to careless injuries.
 Read this manual, and the manual for your tractor, before assembly or operating, to acquaint yourself with the machines.
 If this machine is used by any person other than yourself, or is loaned or rented, it is the machine owner's responsibility to make certain that the operator, prior to operating: